Phrdavis/secret-world/README.md

 ## Usage

-1. Run `npm start` to start the development server.
+1. Run `npm start` or `npm run dev` to start the development server.
 2. Open your browser and navigate to `http://localhost:3000`.
 3. Start playing the secret word game!